 Their website shares that following snow events, some urban and suburban trail sections will be plowed for walkers and cyclists, while more rural trails will remain unplowed for cross-country skiing and snowshoeing.

-75 percent of the trail is off-road, and it is expected to draw 8.6 million residents and tourists annually, who can admire all of New York’s diverse landscapes as it stretches so far across the state.
+75 percent of the trail is off-road, and draws in 8.6 million residents and tourists annually, who can admire all of New York’s diverse landscapes as it stretches so far across the state.

 There’s no trail like it in the nation — 750 miles of multi-use trail literally from Manhattan to the Canadian Border, from Buffalo to Albany.
-Not only does it provide an opportunity to experience the natural beauty and history of New York, but it also gives New Yorkers from every corner of the state a safe outlet for recreation as we continue to grapple with the COVID-19 pandemic.
-As we approach the holiday weekend, there is no better time than now to put on your mask and experience it for yourself.
+Not only does it provide an opportunity to experience the natural beauty and history of New York, but it also gives New Yorkers from every corner of the state a safe outlet for recreation.

 The Empire State Trail will be open all year round, including the cold winter months.
 Connecting 20 regional trails, it created one continuous statewide route with signage.
 This includes more than 180 miles of newly created off-road trail, and 400 miles of previously disconnected, off-road trails that have now been linked.